likhitha-dhanaraju/likhitha-dhanaraju/README.md

 ### 👩‍💼 About Me

-Analytical thinker with experience in management consulting and e-commerce, passionate about leading high-quality projects and bringing technical expertise in Python, SQL, and Excel.
+Analytical thinker with experience in management consulting, e-commerce and technology spaces, passionate about leading high-quality projects and bringing technical expertise in Python, SQL, and Excel.
 Eager to continue learning and contribute to a data-driven team for informed decision-making.

 ### 🎓 Education